 Once the fish start biting, they’ll often keep biting.
 Perch especially are lambs to the slaughter if you’re patient enough to stay in one place and fish until either you or the school are satisfied.

-July through September is the best time to fish for perch on Lake Washington, but they can be caught year-round, even in cold water.
+July through September is the best time to fish for perch on Lake Washington, but they can be caught year-round, even in cold water during the winter months.

 Crappie typically spawn a little earlier and may be at their best in late spring or early summer, although they also offer opportunity into the fall and even year-round.